LR-SGS: Robust LiDAR-Reflectance-Guided Salient Gaussian Splatting for Self-Driving Scene Reconstruction: Experiments

 \subsubsection{Datasets}

 We conduct experiments on the Waymo Open Dataset \cite{ref30}, containing RGB images from five cameras and 64-beam LiDAR data with intensity.
-During training, we use the three front-facing cameras and LiDAR.
-To thoroughly assess our method, we select 24 sequences across four categories: Dense Traffic (125050, 767010, 112520, 104859, 152664, 882250), High-Speed (100508, 107707, 109239, 113924, 118396, 114626), Complex Lighting (128560, 755420, 129008, 102261, 718760, 848780), and Static (100613, 102751, 106762, 113792, 117240, 128796), each with approximately 100 frames.
+To thoroughly assess our method, we select 24 sequences from the Waymo Open Dataset across four categories: Dense Traffic, High-Speed, Complex Lighting, and Static, with six sequences for each category.
 Every fourth frame is used for testing, and the rest for training.